(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 Raider, banks' demand deposits usually grow at a rate of about 3

-to 5% per year.
-See "CD's OR CERTIFICATES OF
+"CD's OR CERTIFICATES OF DEPOSIT" above.

 DIVIDEND--A distribution of profits by a corporation